 Since the Korean War, South Korea has remarkably built itself up to become a leading world-class country.
-It is a large exporter of cars and electronics, produces talented filmmakers and athletes, and serves as a major hub for travelers coming and going through Asia via Incheon International Airport, an airport that has topped the lists of best airports in the world numerous times.
-But there’s a lot more to Korea than bustling cities, neon lights, and K-Pop music.
+It's a large exporter of cars and electronics, produces talented filmmakers and athletes, and serves as a major hub for travelers coming and going through Asia via Incheon International Airport, an airport that has topped the lists of best airports in the world numerous times.

-Here’s a list of ways to get off the beaten path in South Korea.
+Here’s are a few ways to get off the beaten path in South Korea.

 One of Korea’s favourite past times is to go hiking.
 During the popular months in the spring and fall, Koreans hit the hiking trails on a weekly basis.
 Since the country is so mountainous your options are endless.
 There are over a dozen trails to choose from in Seoul alone!
 But to get the most out of your hiking experience, and to avoid a busy trail during the peak seasons, opt for a route outside of the city.